Lumbardh Salihu: Early career

-AC Milan

-On 1 July 2010.
-Salihu signed to L.A.
-Riverside.

-Wienerberg

 On 1 January 2011.
-Salihu signed to Wiener Stadtliga side Wienerberg.
-On 13 March 2011, he making his debut in a 1–2 away win against Landstraßer after coming on as a substitute in the 61st minute in place of Denis Gavrilovic.
+Salihu signed to Wiener Stadtliga side SV Wienerberg.
+On 13 March 2011, he made his debut in a 2–1 away win against Landstraßer after coming on as a substitute in the 61st minute in place of Denis Gavrilovic.

 Northampton Town

 On 29 July 2011.
 Salihu signed to League Two side Northampton Town.
 On 23 August 2011, he made his debut in a 4–0 defeat against Wolverhampton Wanderers in an EFL Cup match and after debut Gary Johnson, the Northampton Town manager said of his debut that "He's only just come back from an injury and he's only 18 so it was one of those where we just wanted to give him a little feel for it".
+He was released in January 2012.

 Austria Klagenfurt and Annabichler SV

 On 4 July 2012.
 Salihu signed to Regionalliga Mitte side Austria Klagenfurt and in 2013–14 season, he also came to Landesliga Kärnten side Annabichler SV (farm team).